yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

 }
 ```

-### Gain API permission for your Teams app's AAD app registration
+### Connecting to APIs that require AAD permissions

+Some services are authenticated by AAD.
+To access these services, there are two common ways to configure the API permissions:
+* Use Access Control Lists (ACLs)
+* Use AAD application permissions

-When using AAD app to authenticate service to service requests, there're 2 common ways to configure the API permissions: using Access Control List (ACL) or using AAD application permission.
-How to gain permission for your target API depends on the actual implementation of the API server.
-Here're the common steps to gain permission for your Teams app's AAD app registration.
+Obtaining a token with the right resource scopes for your API depends on the implementation of the API.
+Here are the steps to access these APIs:

-#### Steps to gain permission for APIs that use AAD application permission for access control
+#### When using AAD application permissions

 1. Open `templates/appPackage/aad.template.json`, add following content to `requiredResourceAccess` property:
    ```
     {
-        "resourceAppId": "fill your target API's app id", "resourceAccess": [
+        "resourceAppId": "The AAD App Id for the service providing the API you are connecting to", "resourceAccess": [
             {
-                "id": "fill the id of target API's application permission", "type": "Role"
+                "id": "Target API's application permission",
+                "type": "Role"
             }
         ]